cran-task-views/OfficialStatistics/OfficialStatistics.md

     macroeconomic data from 38 official providers such as INSEE, Eurostat, Wolrd bank, etc.
 - `r pkg("iotables")` makes input-output tables tidy, and allows for economic and environmental impact analysis with formatting the data received from the Eurostat data warehouse into appropriate, validated, matrix forms.
+- `r pkg("npi")` provides access to the API for the U.S. National Provider Identifier Registry, which is the authoritative data source for National Provider Identifier records in the healthcare domain.

 ## Access to data from national organizations